Date First Published: December 2, 2014

 Summaries can be accessed whenever required via GUIs on the user-system interface.

-For each view, multiple recurring data need to be sequenced in chronological order.
+For each display (view, report), recurring data that is collected repeated over time intervals need to be sequenced in chronological order.

 - Structured text